Antique Writing Desks for Sale UK

 Can I view antique writing desks in person?

 Yes — our showroom and warehouse is at Unit 15, Palmers Vale Business Centre, Barry, CF63 2XA.
 Please call ahead on 01446 744271 to arrange a convenient time to visit.
+We typically hold 80–120 pieces in stock at any time, far more than is shown online.

 Do you buy antique writing desks?